-Raman scattering studies on LVO and PrVO$_3$ thin films have found that vibrational modes associated with the bulk orbital ordering transition become active around 140 K in thin films as well.\cite{VREJOIU2016,VREJOIU2017} For PrVO$_3$ thin films, the antiferromagnetic transition has been observed and the critical temperature was observed to be reduced by 80 K from the bulk value, whereas for LVO the T$_c$ does not appear to change.\cite{COPIE2013,WANG2015} Here, the curves presented in Fig. \ref{fig:result_tdep} (d) start their upturns near the bulk OO/N\'eel transition critical temperatures, but change is rather gradual.
-This could be rationalized in terms of the OO and N\'eel temperatures being separated by the strain imposed by epitaxy creating a larger temprature range in which structural evolution takes place.
-Furthermore, we note that replacing La with a smaller R ion, separates the transitions in the bulk AVO$_3$ compounds as well. \cite{MIYASAKA2003} Explicit coupling of the crystal field excitations to magnons and phonons can also have an effect.
-This question has been studied from the orbital superexchange perspective including coupling to magnons, where is was found that an orbiton excitation would red shift upon entering the AFM phase for $\textbf{q}$ along the ${\Gamma}X$ direction and it would redshift near $\Gamma$ and Z, and remain unchanged at the midpoint.\cite{ISHIHARA2004} Assuming an orbital superexchange parameter of 40 meV following Ref. \cite{BENCKISER2013}, the model predicts a redshift of 10-20 meV.
+Raman scattering studies on LVO and PrVO$_3$ thin films have found that phonon modes associated with the bulk orbital ordering transition become active around 140 K in thin films as well.\cite{VREJOIU2016,VREJOIU2017} For PrVO$_3$ thin films, the antiferromagnetic transition has been observed and the critical temperature was observed to be reduced by 80 K from the bulk value, whereas for LVO the T$_c$ does not appear to change.\cite{COPIE2013,WANG2015} Here, the curves presented in Fig. \ref{fig:result_tdep} (d) start their upturns near the bulk OO/N\'eel transition critical temperatures, but change is rather gradual.
+This could be rationalized in terms of the OO and N\'eel transition temperatures being separated by the substrate imposed strain creating a larger temperature range in which structural evolution takes place.
+Furthermore, we note that replacing La with a smaller R ion, separates the transitions in the bulk AVO$_3$ compounds as well. \cite{MIYASAKA2003} Coupling of the crystal field excitations to magnons and phonons can also have an effect.
+Magnon coupling has been studied from the orbital superexchange perspective include, where is was found that an orbiton excitation would redshift upon entering the AFM phase for $\textbf{q}$ along the ${\Gamma}X$ direction and it would redshift near $\Gamma$ and Z, and remain unchanged at the midpoint.\cite{ISHIHARA2004} Assuming an orbital superexchange parameter of 40 meV following Ref. \cite{BENCKISER2013}, the model predicts a redshift of 10-20 meV.
 Our data shows no evidence for a red shifting low energy excitation when entering the AFM phase.
 LaTiO$_3$ and YTiO$_3$ have similar magnetic properties as the corresponding vanadates, but in their case the shift between room temperature and the AFM/OO phase is of the order 10 meV.
 However, for LaTiO$_3$ and YTiO$_3$ the Ti-O bonds change by a few parts per thousand between room temperature and 10 K, whereas LVO and YVO exhibit changes of the order 1\%.